A Guide to Understanding Coilovers

 Lowering springs can be used with factory stock shocks or with custom performance shocks.
 However, the springs you buy might not be a good match for your shocks.
 Like most drivers, you buy shocks from one brand and springs from another.
 Most likely you ran into the problem where the spring is too stiff on the shock.
 The result is a car that is low, but the handling is worse than before the spring installation.
 This will also shorten the lifespan of your shocks.

 Coilovers solve most of the problems lowering springs present.
 For starters, the coil spring and the strut are made to perfectly fit each other.
 That alone improves handling significantly.
-Moreover, coilover allow height adjustments and improve the rebound on the shock.
+Moreover, understanding coilovers allows for height adjustments and improves the rebound on the shock.

 Types of Coilovers

 Coilover sleeves resemble lowering spring.
 The main difference is that they are height adjustable.
 You can choose from a wide range of rates and lengths.
 They do not have a shock or strut.
 They are installed on your existing shocks, and they come with top mounts.
 These are entry level suspension upgrades – they have a low price and do not come with a Camber Kit.

 The key feature of the non-shock adjustable coilover is height adjustability.
 This is a full-bodied coilover that comes with shocks.
 However, the shock is non-adjustable.
 That is to say; you cannot adjust the rebound, compression, and stiffness of the shock.